zamronypj/libuv-pas/README.md

 [node.pas](https://github.com/vovach777/node.pas).
 Some codes that were not related to [libuv header](https://github.com/libuv/libuv/blob/v1.x/include/uv.h) was removed.

-This header translation is work in progress and currently broken.
+This header translation is work in progress and currently untested.

 ## Libuv version
 By default, this header translation use Libuv 1.18.0